 Large Short-leaved Aloe

 Beautiful large rosettes of short, succulent sea green leaves that are flushed with pink; clumps may be several feet wide; produces erect racemes of tubular orange-red flowers from late fall into winter; a wonderful garden or container accent

-Large Short-leaved Aloe's attractive succulent sword-like leaves remain bluish-green in color with showy pink variegation throughout the year.
+Large Short-leaved Aloe's attractive succulent sword-like leaves remain bluish-green in color with showy pink variegation throughout the year on a plant with an upright spreading habit of growth.
 It features dainty racemes of orange tubular flowers with red overtones rising above the foliage from late fall to late winter.
-The fruit is not ornamentally significant.

 Large Short-leaved Aloe is an herbaceous evergreen perennial with an upright spreading habit of growth.
 Its wonderfully bold, coarse texture can be very effective in a balanced garden composition.